-We have a limited ability to dispose of glass and broken glass gets very moopy so please try to limit the amount glass your bringing on site as much as possible.
+We have a limited ability to dispose of glass and broken glass gets very moopy so please try to limit the amount of glass you bring.

 Green dumpsters: General landfill trash.
-This is where all the non-recyclable material go.
+This is where all the non-recyclable material goes.
 One of our goals is to minimize the amount of general waste created during the festival, hence the importance of knowing the recycling system!

-Compost pits: leftover bread, fruit (except citrus fruits), vegetables, nuts, egg shells, corks, tea bags, coffee grounds, dirty paper towels and napkins stained with oil.
+Compost pits: leftover bread, fruit (except citrus fruits), vegetables, nuts, eggshells, corks, tea bags, coffee grounds, dirty paper towels and napkins stained with oil.